Brewmaster Azerite Essences

 These builds assume nothing about your group’s composition or the fight’s damage profile.
 Read on for details on what to swap to for specific situations.

 - Worldvein Resonance is worth more DPS than any other minor (except Crucible of Flame) if at least 3 other melee players (including your cotank) have it.
 Since it also buffs melee’s DPS, it may also be worthwhile to socket the minor over a defensive minor simply to boost raid damage.
-If only 1-2 other players have it, it is worth more DPS than Sphere of Suppression.
+However, this essence is currently bugged: if you have 4 stacks and one expires, you lose a stack for a second or two even if there are 4 or more shards still in range.
+Almost no-one should run it as a result.

 - Gift may see use as a defensive major if you need more frequent access to burst damage reduction than Dampen Harm allows.